MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 The following are examples of what the .csv file formats for accounts and contacts must include.

 >[!Important]
->The column names must be unique, are case-sensitive, and must match exactly to the contact and account names in the .csv files.
-If the file has a "FirstContactDate" column for both Accounts and Contacts, the file processing will fail because of the duplicate columns.
+>The column names are case-sensitive and must match the contact and account names in the .csv files exactly.
+Column names in the accounts and contacts files must be unique.
+If the files share the same column names, you must rename the duplicate names in one of the files before the upload.

 #### Dynamics accounts